 Does stopping Emgality treatment cause withdrawal symptoms?

-Keep in mind that if you’re using Emgality to help prevent migraine and you stop taking the drug, your migraine episodes may worsen.
+Keep in mind that if you’re using Emgality to help prevent migraine episodes and you stop using the drug, your migraine episodes may worsen.

-It’s important that you do not stop taking Emgality unless you first talk with your doctor.
+It’s important that you do not stop receiving Emgality unless you first talk with your doctor.

 Should I expect constipation with Emgality?